Exploration-of-image-to-audio-synthesis/.github/profile/README.md

 6. [Conclusions](#conclusions)

 ## Goals of Experiments
-The primary goal of our work was to examine several well-documented observations from deep learning, which have remained relatively unexplored in the image-to-audio domain, through a comparative analysis of different parameter configurations.
+The goal of our work was to examine several well-documented observations about deep learning algorithms and test them in the image-to-audio domain, through a comparative analysis of different parameter configurations.

-Specifically, we aimed to:
+We aimed to:

-* Assess the generalizability and complexity of different feature extractor models, focusing on ResNet, EfficientNet, and CLIP.
+* Compare the generalizability and complexity of different feature extractor models, such as ResNet, EfficientNetV2, and CLIP.
-* Test whether simplified models could yield a better result with limited data than larger models, and explore the importance of generalization.
+* Test whether simplified models could achieve a better result with limited data than larger models, and explore the importance of generalization.
 * Evaluate the impact of core transformer parameters, including the number of layers, attention heads, and embedding dimensions.
 * Investigate how regularization techniques (e.g. dropout, weight decay, learning rate schedulers) influence model generalizability and performance.

 Additionally, we conducted a comparative analysis of current state-of-the-art approaches, focusing on architectural differences.
 We examined the impact of direct tokenization versus spectrogram-based representations, and the use of transformer models for samping audio tokens.

 ## Feature extraction
-We experimented with replacing the ResNet50 RGB feature extractor used in SpecVQGAN with alternative models.
+We experimented with replacing the **ResNet50** RGB feature extractor used in SpecVQGAN with alternative models.
 Specifically, we decided to pick **EfficientNetV2** (**S** and **L** variants) and **CLIP-ViT-B-32**.
 We also experimented with different variants of ResNet, specifically with **Resnet18**.
 All of the models had been pre-trained on the ImageNet dataset.

 For extracting ResNet features, we used branch `specvqgan` of the `video_features` repository that authors of SpecVQGAN also used.
 We switched to the `main` branch of this repository for extracting CLIP features.